hoopii/Supervised_ML_Predict_Hous_Prices/README.md

 # Goal
-The task is to create a model that predicts the price of a house based on its characteristics
+The task is to create a model that predicts the price of a house based on its characteristics The project will be divided into two major phases:
+1. Create a model to predict whether a house is expensive or not.
+2. Create a model to predict the exact price of a house.

 # Data Set
 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's analternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.